SEMICeu/DCAT-AP/releases/2.1.1/usageguide-identifiers.md

 By sharing the identifier descriptions throughout the catalogue network, a harvester gets insight in the correlations, and can make smart decisions.

-Consider that the source catalogue 1 is harvested by 2 harvesters: `ex:cataggr` which selects all datasets and `ex:catthema` which only selects the datasets that match a particalur thema (e.g. Mobility).
+Consider that the source catalogue `ex:cat1` is harvested by two harvesters: `ex:cataggr` which selects all datasets and `ex:catthema` which only selects the datasets that match a particalur thema (e.g. Mobility).
 The content of both will be:

 ```